-If possible, if you could answer about how many do we have working throughout do C. Well I have six right now, but I’m have the opportunity.
+If possible, if you could answer about how many do we have working throughout do C. Well, I have six right now, but I have the opportunity.
 I get to interview for two more positions okay.
 So we’re increasing because our numbers are increasing.

 The counties need us and they want us more and the officers want us.
 More the officers really like us to be there because you know the stuff that.
 It’s really over their head or they don’t have time.

 When we ‘represent and when they’re.
-They have concerns regarding the strong art.
-It’s identified we’ll .
-See those people right then and there so we can address them and instead of making them come back and forth .
+They have concerns regarding strong art.
+It’s identified we’ll.
+See those people right then and there so we can address them and instead of making them come back and forth.
 We see their knees right in the very beginning that is awesome.
-So can you tell us a little bit more I mean you were just saying that they come to the intake process.
+So can you tell us a little bit more I mean you were just saying that they come to the intake process?
 You also said that one fsw.

 Bio Psychosocial Treatment

 Will see anywhere from eight to ten a day kind of what’s a day. like in the life of an fsw .
-What’s their day how does it usually go okay.
-It’s usually six to eight if what they do is when they meet someone for the first time we do a bio Forensic Social Work .
-It’s an assessment and other words is that we take a holistic view of the offender’s life.
+What’s their day how does it usually go okay?
+It’s usually six to eight if what they do is when they meet someone for the first time we do a bio Forensic Social Work.
+It’s an assessment and in other words, is that we take a holistic view of the offender’s life.
 We see what’s going to trip them up.

 what’s working for them we identify their needs and their strengths and they provide input.
 We work on a treatment plan or a care plan.
-They also provide feedback and officer.
-We get hopefully provides feedback in the treatment plan.
+They also provide feedback and an officer.
+We get hopefully provide feedback in the treatment plan.

-So everybody’s on board it’s like.
+So everybody’s onboard it’s like.
 If they’re coming out of prison.
-If they have mental health disorder and they have a level of care LLC.
+If they have mental health disorders and they have a level of care LLC.
 They’re identified and the fsw.
-The first social workers notified when they come out of the prison.
+The first social workers notified when they come out of prison.

 So we make sure they have mental health services.
 When they get out into the free world that’s a. so you just said the prisons do you guys.
 Do any work with our offenders while they’re incarcerated before they come to the field no. We see them when they come out of prison.
 When they come out.

 We like to see them right off but then.
-We like see them too two months later because in the honeymoon phase over that’s.
-What the ferns that social workers have identified is that about two months or three months out in the free world.
-That’s when life comes a little bit unraveling .
+We like to see them too two months later because in the honeymoon phase over that’s.
+What the ferns that social workers have identified are that about two months or three months out in the free world.
+That’s when life comes to a little bit unraveling.

 Detox and Rehab

-We’re there form and so we want to try some future services support groups for them.
+We’re their form and so we want to try some future services support groups for them.
 The studies in the future.
-So how often will an fsw see.
-One particular client that depends on the client it depends on their.
+So how often will an fsw see?
+One particular client that depends on the client it depends on theirs.
 Why we’re seeing them like if we’re seeing them for drug and alcohol. we send them to detox and rehab.

 We’ve just been putting out fires but get more social workers.
 I’m so excited that’s awesome now.
-I understand you just recently had around table with all your FS w’s.
-Can you tell us a little bit about was discussed in that round-table or is that going to be a surprise for later.
-On well that round table was the DRC staff okay.
+I understand you just recently had around the table with all your FS w’s.
+Can you tell us a little bit about was discussed in that round-table or is that going to be a surprise for later?
+On well, that round table was the DRC staff okay.

 So we did Forensic Social Work that round table today.
 So we can help our sisters.
 We can coordinate.
 Even better for the clients excellent is there anything else that you want to add about the fsw is that. we haven’t covered anything